Ericsson/CodeCompass/doc/docker_user_guide.md

 CodeCompass development.
 However the build system can be run on any distribution, the executables are compiled for ubuntu.
 The result of the build may or may not run on another distribution.
-This solution contains a runtime environment to try the compiled CodeCompass.
-This runtime environment based on ubuntu too, so the CodeCompass can try without problem with it.
+This solution contains a runtime environment too to try the compiled CodeCompass.
+This runtime environment based on ubuntu too, so the CodeCompass can be tried without problem with it.
 (See [Set up CodeCompass runtime environment](#set-up-codecompass-runtime-environment))

-Additionally, the image creation is an exact definition how the build system have to set up when somebody want to try to develop for a different distribution than ubuntu.
+Additionally, the image creation is an exact definition how the build system have to set up.

 Using this way of CodeCompass development not requires full understanding of Docker.
 The steps of development wrapped with shell scripts which hides the